of Week Home

 The tumor was also immunoreactive for synaptophysin and negative for CD10, RCC-Marker, EMA and TTF-1 (images not shown).
 Prominent neurosecretory granules were present by electron microscopy:

-The differential diagnosis of primary renal carcinoid tumors includes tumors with neuroendocrine appearing nuclear features or complex architectural patterns.
+The differential diagnosis of primary renal well differentiated neuroendocrine tumor (carcinoid) includes tumors with neuroendocrine appearing nuclear features or complex architectural patterns.
 This includes:

 ● Carcinoid metastatic to the kidney: BMC Urol 2010;10:22

 ● Primitive neuroectodermal tumor (PNET): vaguely lobular growth of highly cellular, round to oval, poorly differentiated cells with minimal to modest pale staining cytoplasm and hyperchromatic nuclei; negative for neuroendocrine markers; 90% have EWS/FLI1 fusion product by RT-PCR

 ● Small cell carcinoma: diffuse growth of small cells with minimal cytoplasm, indistinct nucleoli, high mitotic activity; often extensive tumor necrosis; also Azzopardi phenomenon (blood vessels deeply encrusted with basophilic material consistent with DNA)